flowr-analysis/flowr/wiki/Query API.md

-_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-08-31, 21:46:01 UTC (v2.15.8, R v4.6.1), please do not edit directly._
+_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-09-10, 07:04:46 UTC (v2.15.8, R v4.6.1), do not edit directly._

 This page briefly summarizes flowR's query API, represented by the executeQueries function in [`./src/queries/query.ts`](https://github.com/flowr-analysis/flowr/tree/main/src/queries/query.ts).
 Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki/Interface) wiki page for more information on how to access this API.

 > [!NOTE]
 > There are many ways to query a dataflow graph created by flowR.